ddrone/adventures-in-compilation/README.md

 - [x] Debug the dominator tree algorithm
 - [x] Computing domination frontier
 - [x] Write a CLI to print out domination frontier for a graph

+# Things I've learned while working on this

+## Megaparsec expression parsing

+Ordering of the parsers in the table for operators matters: if at the same level of precedence I flip parser for `<=` and `<`, parsing of `<=` stops working.
+Presumably, because the tokens are overlapping.
+It does not look like there are any diagnostic information available to show me that I'm doing something potentially incorrect (and that's why I actually prefer proper parser generators that have more knowledge about the domain and are able to display those kinds of diagnostics by the way).